 Overall, people receive support in a suitable environment.
 The home is safe, warm and clean.
 People say they feel comfortable and happy.
-One person smiled and said, "My room's OK.
-I have everything I need."
+Peoples' rooms are spacious and personalised to reflect the occupant's taste and interests, with items such as ornaments, soft furnishings, photos and items of furniture.
+One person smiled and said, "Come and see my room.
+It's really nice."
 There is a large kitchen-diner, as well as space outside where people can spend time.
-There are plans to develop the outside spaces, to provide alternative communal areas for people to socialise with each other, families and friends.
-Peoples' rooms are spacious and personalised to reflect the occupant's taste and interests, with items such as ornaments, soft furnishings, photos and items of furniture.